Tripler Army Medical Center celebrates 25th Infantry Division milestone baby

 |0

-This work, Tripler Army Medical Center celebrates 25th Infantry Division milestone baby [Image 3 of 3], by Khinna Kaminske, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Tripler Army Medical Center celebrates 25th Infantry Division milestone baby, by Khinna Kaminske, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.